-4.9 The strength of the Project design, in terms of meeting the proposed objectives within the timeframe and budget set out in the Application.
+4.10 The strength of the Project design, in terms of meeting the proposed objectives within the timeframe and budget set out in the Proposal.

-- 4.10 The purpose of this Merit Criterion is to assess the technical strength of the Project and how well the Applicant has designed and planned the Project, including identifying and managing risks, in order to successfully deliver the Project. - 4.11 This Merit Criterion assesses Project risk not identified in the assessment of the other Merit Criteria and the steps the Applicant proposes to take to mitigate those risks.
-It also assesses Project risk in terms of the likely success of the Project and the achievement of stated outcomes and considers the risk of negotiating and executing a Funding Agreement that is acceptable to ARENA. - 4.12 In order to allow time for the assessment process, and finalisation of a Funding Agreement, Projects cannot commence before 1 September 2020.
-Applicants should also allow for lead-time required to secure resources specific to the Project.
+- 4.11 The purpose of this Merit Criterion is to assess the technical strength of the Project and how well the Applicant has designed and planned the Project, including identifying and managing risks, in order to successfully deliver the Project. - 4.12 This Merit Criterion assesses Project risk not identified in the assessment of the other Merit Criteria and the steps the Applicant proposes to take to mitigate those risks.
+It also assesses Project risk in terms of the likely success of the Project and the achievement of stated outcomes and considers the risk of negotiating and executing a Funding Agreement that is acceptable to ARENA.